X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Call Address: \$FEBA
 Communication Registers: .A, .X, .Y
 Preparatory routines: SETNAM, SETLFS
-Error returns: .C = 0 if no error, .C = 1 in case of error and A will contain kernel error code
+Error returns: c = 0 if no error, c = 1 in case of error and A will contain kernel error code
-Registers affected: .A, .X, .Y, .C
+Registers affected: .A, .X, .Y, .P

 **Description:** Save the contents of a memory range to a file.
 Unlike `SAVE`, this call does not write the start address to the beginning of the output file.